Man Utd face Barcelona in Europa League play-off as Jose Mourinho's Roma take on RB Salzburg

 Their last European match-up was in the 2018/19 quarter-finals with Barcelona winning 4-0 on aggregate.

-It is also a chance for Cristiano Ronaldo to face off against his former El Clásico rival.
-The ex-Real Madrid man has scored 20 goals in 34 career appearances against Barcelona, although has never managed to do so for Man Utd.
+It is also a chance for Cristiano Ronaldo to face off against his former El Clasico rival.
+The ex-Real Madrid player has scored 20 goals in 34 career appearances against Barcelona, although has never managed to do so for Man Utd.

 The Europa League play-off comes in the middle of a busy February for Man Utd, who also face Leeds, Leicester and Brentford in the Premier League.